 - Ages two to five: Children of these ages may start to recognize that phones can be used as entertainment platforms.
 Restrict such entertainment usage of phones under your supervision.

-- Ages twelve and above: Most children around this age would have a developed prefrontal cortex that is responsible for good decision-making skills.
+- Ages twelve and above: Most children around this age would have a developed prefrontal cortex that is responsible for good decision-making skills, involving moral values like honesty and trust.
 Hence, at this age, based on your child’s maturity level, you may advance to a partially supervised usage of a phone with limited internet access.
 However, social media usage, if any, should be carefully monitored.
 Despite the connectivity social media brings, it may also make a child vulnerable to cyber-bullying (4) (5).

 What Are The Benefits Of Cell Phones For Children?